⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How DDOG Makes Money

-• Its offerings include infrastructure monitoring, application performance monitoring (APM), log management, and cloud security management.
+• The company offers a broad range of products, including infrastructure monitoring, application performance monitoring (APM), log management, security monitoring, and real user monitoring.

 🎯 WHY THIS MATTERS